bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 A voice from one of the patrons in the nearby inn reached Adrex' ear:
 "Was that your doing, dragon?"

-As Adrex looked in the direction, a stubby bearded gnome stood in the doorway with a mug spilling beer on his own shoe, a facial expression of both disgust and hatred, and a few of his buddies behind him.
+As Adrex looked in the direction, a stubby bearded gnome stood on the doorway with a mug spilling beer on his own shoe, a facial expression of both disgust and hatred, and a few of his buddies behind him.

 Adrex ignored the question from the gnome, continuing towards his home.